POETSII/tinsel/README.md

                                        uint32_t* coreId, uint32_t* threadId);
 ```

-To send a message from a tinsel thread to the host PC, the thread
+To send a message from a Tinsel thread to the host PC, the thread
 needs to know the address of the host PC.
 A suitable address depends
 on how the bridge board is connected to the FPGA mesh, and we provide
 the following Tinsel API function to abstract over this detail.